risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-values-clause.md

 title: VALUES clause
 ---

 In RisingWave, the `VALUES` clause is used to generate one or more rows of data as a table expression.
-It is commonly used in SQL queries to create temporary tables or to insert data into a table or materialized view.
+It is commonly used in SQL queries to create temporary tables or to insert data into a table.

 The syntax of the `VALUES` clause in RisingWave is as follows: